 Therefore, it’s incredibly helpful to learn how to strengthen your body and immune system so that you can fight off colds and the flu more effectively.
 There are many powerful, natural supplements that can help support your body when it comes time for cold and flu season, and when you find yourself in a situation that many people around you are getting sick.

-One of these powerful gifts of nature is probiotics.
+One of these powerful gifts of nature are probiotics.
 A science backed, multispecies and multistrain, medically relevant probiotic can help your body and your immune system be strong so that it can fight off harmful bacteria and viruses, prevent colds, the flu and respiratory infections.

 Before we get into the details of how this is possible, let’s quickly go over what exactly a cold, the flu and stomach flu are.

 What is Influenza?